AndMassa/andrew-art-api/README.md

 ```

 4) You will want to establish environmental variables by creating an ".env" file, making sure to include your key and secret in the COUCHDB_URL= field, as well as your port of choice in in the PORT= field.
+You can do this in an editor such as Atom, after opening your project folder - right click on it and select "add new file"

 Example: COUCHDB_URL=https://key:secret@url